1802408UT/SistemR/README.md

 # Login

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

+## IMPORTANTE

-Lee el archivo de Instrucciones para saber como iniciarlizar el proyecto
+Lee el archivo de Instrucciones.txt para saber como inicializar el proyecto.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.